konsumer/gatsby-starter-bootstrap-netlify/README.md

 ### Configuration

 Set your site's title in `gatsby-config.js`.
-If you set `disqus` to your id, it will be used for your comments, otherwise it will be left out. `author` and `authorLink` aren't currently used for anything, but maybe later.
+If you set `disqus` to your ID, it will be used for your comments, set it to `false` and it will be left out.
+It's currently set to `gatsby-starter-blog`, for the demo, but you can set it to your disqus ID. `author` and `authorLink` aren't currently used for anything, but maybe later.

 ### Theming

 You can quickly load any theme from [bootswatch](https://bootswatch.com/) by editing `src/layouts/index.scss`, and switching out `cosmo` for one of these:

+* cosmo
 * cerulean
-* cosmo
 * cyborg
 * darkly
 * flatly